Passport to English Logo

 The comma is used to separate introductory elements from the rest of the sentence.
 Many introductory clauses begin with the words after, although, as, because, if, since, when, and while.
 Also, the words yes, however, and well are introductory.

-We use a comma to separate clauses, phrases, and words that are not essential to the meaning of the sentence (like the nonrestrictive clauses that we studied in the grammar lesson from lesson 14).
+A comma is used to separate clauses, phrases, and words that are not essential to the meaning of the sentence (such as the non-restrictive clauses we studied in the grammar lesson of Lesson 14).

-The comma is used to separate elements that contrast with the sentence.
-The "Tag Questions" that we studied in lesson 4 are considered contrast elements (see the second example below).
+The comma is used to separate elements that indicate a contrast in the sentence.
+"Tag questions," which we studied in Lesson 4, are considered a contrasting element (see the second example below).

 Geographic Names, Dates, Titles

-The comma is used to separate parts of a geographic name (for example, the name of the city from the name of the state or country).
+A comma is used to separate parts of a geographical name (for example, the name of the city from the name of the state or country).

-In the United States we use a comma to separate the month and day from the year.
-In Europe, however, they write the date with the day first and they do not use a comma.
+In the United States, a comma is used to separate the month and day from the year.
+In Europe, the date is written with the day first, and no comma is used.

-A comma is used to separate a title from the name of a person.
+The comma is used to separate the title from the person's name.

-If the sentence (with its use of the comma) is correct, leave the space blank.
-If it is not correct, write it correctly.
+If the sentence (with the use of the comma) is correct, leave the space blank.
+If it is incorrect, write it correctly.

 We traveled to Houston, Texas.